 While the debate continues, it is clear that more research is needed to definitively establish the role of progesterone in managing recurrent pregnancy loss.
 As we move forward, future studies must be designed with rigorous methodologies to provide solid and conclusive evidence.

 Progesterone therapy remains a potential treatment option for women with recurrent pregnancy loss.
 However, it should be noted that treatment decisions should always be individualized, taking into account the woman’s specific medical history and circumstances.

-If you are experiencing recurrent pregnancy loss, please contact us, we can help!
+If you have questions or are experiencing recurrent pregnancy loss, please contact us; we can help!